ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

-If this information makes going to college sound impossible, remember, the advertized cost of tuition doesn't always give you all the info you need to know how much you will actually have to pay for college.
-Many students pay far less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make theactual cost of attending college feel more doable until you've finishing school and found a job.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+And, student loans can make thecost of college feel more doable until you've finishing school and found a job.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Attending a school where you qualify for in-state tuition can save on the overall cost of college.
-Be sure to verify your state's rules for in-state tuition.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Don't forget to verify your state's guidelines for how to qualify for in-state tuition.
 Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on the state you and your parents currently live in.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements as well, depending on the state you and your parents currently live in.

 Explore other Minnesota colleges